hydronics2/Teardown-2019/soldering/README.md

 5mm pitch screw headers that we'll use for connecting wires and potentiometers.

 ![](https://github.com/hydronics2/Teardown-2019/blob/master/soldering/pics/8_crystal.JPG)
+1 x 32.768khz crystal

-32.768khz crystal and assocated caps...
-These are 20pF!!!! not 10 as show on the silkscreen.
+2 x caps along side the crystal. these are 20pF!!!! not 10 as show on the silkscreen.

-Also see the one 100nF(0.1uF) capacitor that serves the aref line per the mfg layout.
+1 x 100nF(0.1uF) bypass capacitor that serves the aref signal per the mfg layout.

 ![](https://github.com/hydronics2/Teardown-2019/blob/master/soldering/pics/9_100uF.JPG)
-One 100uF capacitor serving the 3.3v regulator per the mfg layout.
+1 x 100uF capacitor serving the 3.3v regulator per the mfg layout.

 ![](https://github.com/hydronics2/Teardown-2019/blob/master/soldering/pics/10_leds.JPG)
 LEDs!! pic whatever color you want.
 They are directional!
 Ask your neighbor if you don't know.